retrofun/mist-binaries-test/README.md

 Branched from [_minimig-mist/dev_](https://github.com/rkrajnc/minimig-mist/tree/dev), 34ccb73

-* Disable joystick1/mouse when OSD is active.
+* Disable joystick1/mouse when OSD is active

   This is a follow-up commit for [gyurco's](https://github.com/gyurco/minimig-mist/tree/dev) CD 32 pad changes
 * Code cleanup with changes from Minimig-AGA_MiSTer